Tongue Cancer Diagnosis

 Moffitt Cancer Center’s approach to tongue cancer treatment

 If you would like to talk with an oncologist at Moffitt Cancer Center, you can request an appointment without a referral by calling 1-888-663-3488 or submitting a new patient registration form online.
 The multispecialty team in our renowned Head and Neck Cancer Program includes experts who work closely together to provide comprehensive care for our patients.
-In addition to advanced screening, diagnostic and treatment services for oral cavity and throat cancer, we have a robust clinical trials program through which our patients can benefit from groundbreaking treatments that are not yet available in other settings.
+In addition to advanced treatment services for oral cavity and throat cancer, we have a robust clinical trials program through which our patients can benefit from groundbreaking treatments that are not yet available in other settings.

 As Florida’s top cancer hospital, we know that every day counts after a cancer diagnosis.
 With that in mind, we expanded the traditional patient care model to help our patients begin treatment as soon as possible and ensure the best possible outcome and quality of life.